Polidea/RxBluetoothKit/README.md

 ```
 Then, run `carthage update` to build framework and drag `RxBluetoothKit.framework` into your Xcode project.

+### Swift Package Manager

+Versions >= 4.0 of the library integrate with the Swift Package Manager.
+In order to do that please specify our project as one of your dependencies in `Package.swift` file.

 ## Architecture
 Library is built on top of Apple's CoreBluetooth.